Skip to main content

 Focus

-Turn off all interrupting devices & turn on a timer for twenty five minutes.
-Focus intently for those twenty five minutes & as diligently as possible.
+Turn off all interrupting devices and turn a timer on for twenty five minutes.
+Focus intently for those twenty five minutes and as diligently as possible.
 After time's up, reward yourself.
 A few of these sessions in a day can really move studies forward.
-Try to set up times & places where studying — not glancing at your computer or phone — is just something you naturally do.
+Try to set up times and places where studying β€” not glancing at your computer or phone so it's just something you do naturally.

 Eat Frogs First